 System Simulation & Controls

 Simulation using three-dimensional modeling is not the only way of understanding physics and designing products.
 So-called 1D simulation is used to a large extent in product design.
-This includes physics-based modeling for example using mass, springs, and dampers to model a mechanical system as well as signal-based modeling, for example controls.
+This includes physics-based modeling for instance, using mass, springs, and dampers to model a mechanical system, as well as signal-based modeling, for example controls.

 The unique offering of Altair technology is the availability of 3D and 1D simulation under one roof.
 Complex systems can be modeled using both simulation techniques.
-The VisSim suite of software products can be coupled with Altair 3D solvers.
-This way a co-simulation environment is available.
+The VisSim suite of software products can be coupled with Altair 3D solvers to create a co-simulation environment.
 One of the most obvious use cases is the coupling of controls with multibody simulation.
-This can be accomplished with Altair MotionSolve, where a MotionSolve model can be included in a Vissim SIMULATE block diagram.
+This can be accomplished with Altair MotionSolve where a MotionSolve model can be included in a Vissim SIMULATE block diagram.

 Examples for such simulations are:

 - Control of flight of a drone

 Naturally, the interfaces are available for such co-simulation to also be performed by using 3rd party control simulation software.

 Co-simulation is useful in coupling controls with 3D finite-element solvers.
 For example controls can be coupled with AcuSolve through a user-defined function like simulating and designing the climate control in a car.